AVGP/50linesofcode/post-raw/2019-05-08-seo-codelabs-for-developers.md

 We also took a look at the existing structured data codelab and updated it, so [check out the Structured Data codelab](https://codelabs.developers.google.com/codelabs/structured-data/), too!
 Each codelab allows you to let us know if there's something that needs improvement and we're happy to hear your feedback on [Twitter](https://twitter.com/g33konaut)!

+I'd like to also thank the amazing Webmaster Product Experts (PEs) and Google Developer Experts (GDEs) for their help with testing the codelabs and giving us invaluable feedback.
+Without their help and input, these codelabs wouldn't have gotten into the great shape they're in today!

 If you're at Google I/O this year, you can also go and do the codelabs there!

 Have fun and enjoy :)